Ruben-van-Breda/pbx-for-dummies/w2/day-12.md

 - Files: `day12_voicemail.conf`, `day12_ivr_extensions.conf`
 - Notes: IVR options, DTMF mode configured, timeout path, and voicemail test results
 - Goal: A basic but functional auto-attendant with voicemail fallback.

+---

+## ✅ Quiz — Day 12 (10 Questions + Answers)

+1) Where are voicemail mailboxes defined in Asterisk?
+   - Answer: In `voicemail.conf` under a voicemail context (e.g., `[default]`).

+2) Which dialplan application plays a prompt and waits for DTMF?
+   - Answer: `Background()` (plays prompt) and `WaitExten()` (waits for input).

+3) What does the `t` extension handle in an IVR?
+   - Answer: Timeout when no DTMF is received.

+4) Where do voicemail PINs live?
+   - Answer: In the mailbox definition (e.g., `1000 => 1234,...`).

+5) Give two common DTMF transmission methods.
+   - Answer: In-band audio and RFC 4733 (formerly RFC 2833) telephone events.

+6) Why normalize prompt recording levels?
+   - Answer: To ensure clear recognition and a consistent caller experience.

+7) How would you route to a user if option 0 is pressed?
+   - Answer: `exten => 0,1,Dial(PJSIP/1000,20)` with voicemail fallback.

+8) What should happen after voicemail is left?
+   - Answer: Play a goodbye and hang up; confirm storage path/quota.

+9) Why are time conditions important in IVRs?
+   - Answer: Different routing after-hours (voicemail, messages) vs business hours.

+10) What should be tested when validating IVR DTMF?
+   - Answer: Correct option mapping, timeout behavior, and audio levels.